solidfire/solidfire-cli/README.md

 Description:

-ListVolumeStatsByVolume returns high-level activity measurements for every volume, by volume.Values are cumulative from the creation of the volume.
+ListVolumeStatsByVolume returns high-level activity measurements for every volume, by volume.
+Values are cumulative from the creation of the volume.

 Options: